hanksnowdon/hanksnowdon.github.io/_posts/2020-04-18-datacleaning.md

 tibble(worldGolf)
 ```

+### Mutating keys

-The names clearly aren't in the format we want — in combined_course_data the player_names are formatted as "last, first".
+To join the two tables, we'll need a key that brings the variables together, in this case the players' names.
+However, the names clearly aren't formatted the same way — in combined_course_data the player_names are formatted as "Last, First".
 We will mutate the player_name column to make them "First Last".

 ```r
 combined_course_data <- combined_course_data %>% separate(player_name, into = c("last", "first"), sep = ",\\s")
 combined_course_data <- unite(combined_course_data, Name, first, last, sep = " ", remove = TRUE)
 combined_course_data
 ```

+### Join and filter

 Now we join the worldGolf rank data with combined_course_data, filtering for the top 200 golfers.